Croissy-Beaubourg

 Croissy-Beaubourg ([kʁwasi bobuːʁ]) is a French commune located in the Seine-et-Marne département, in the Île-de-France région.

 Geography

 The village is located 3 km in the South of Torcy.
-It's around 1 163 ha amongst which 600 are from forests.
+It's around 1 163 ha, and among which, 600 are from forests.

 Hydrography

 There is one river in the village, the channel No. 1 on the village of Pontcarré (2.2 km length) which merge with the Morbras.
 It passes on Croissy-Beaubourg on a distance of 0.02 km.

 There are several ponds in the village among which two older stanks, the Croissy one and the Beaubourg one.
 They were probably created during 17th century for the castle.
 It's here that starts the Maubuée, a Marne's affluent.

 Communication and transport

 There are two different lines of bus in the village: 321, 421.
 The A4 Motorway passes on the North, with an interchange (10.1 Val Maubué Sud) in the village.

-There are also 4 district roads, the D406, D1406, D10P and D128.
+There are also 4 district roads: the D406, D1406, D10P and D128.